Allergy symptoms often affect the eyes, with itching, burning, redness and watering, as well as puffy eyelids.

 Eye allergy causes

-Ocular (eye) allergies often affect the conjunctiva, a clear layer of skin overlying the eyes.
-This clear layer of skin is the same type of skin that lines the inside surface of the nose.
+Ocular (eye) allergies often affect the conjunctiva, a clear layer of tissue overlying the eyes.
+This clear layer of tissue is the same type that lines the inside surface of the nose.
 Because these two areas are so similar, the same allergens (substances that induce an allergic reaction) can trigger the same allergic response in both areas.

 Common allergens include: